-When you’re deciding on what type of wood to use for your cabinets, you’ll need to take a few factors into consideration.
-Of course you want the colour of the cabinets to work with the design you have in mind for your kitchen (or bathroom, or wherever you plan on installing the cabinets), but you also want the material to be durable so that your cabinets last.
-We’ve used a variety of wood types over the years, and each one has its own strengths and drawbacks.
+When you’re deciding on what type of wood to use for your cabinets, you’ll need to consider a few factors.
+Of course, you want the colour of the cabinets to work with the design you have in mind for your kitchen (or bathroom, or wherever you plan on installing the cabinets), but you also want the material to be durable so that your cabinets last.
+We’ve used various wood types over the years, and each one has its own strengths and drawbacks.
 Take a look at the pros and cons of some of the most common wood types below to help inform your decision.

 One of the most popular choices for wood cabinets, maple offers a creamy white appearance that sometimes comes with a reddish tinge.
 It’s a strong hardwood that can handle some rough treatment and still stand up well over time.

 There’s no shortage of pine in North America, but it isn’t used as frequently in cabinets as you might think.
-That’s mainly because pine is a relatively soft wood, which can easily succumb to dents, scratches, and gouges.
+That’s mainly because pine is a softer wood, which can easily succumb to dents, scratches, and gouges.

-Homeowners who do choose to use pine in their cabinets usually do so because of the aesthetic value of the wood, which offers a cream-like colour that varies from more white to more yellow.
+Homeowners who choose to use pine in their cabinets usually do so because of the wood’s aesthetic value, which offers a cream-like colour that varies from more white to more yellow.
 Pine also creates a rustic look, especially as it ages.
 And while it may be soft, pine is quite resistant to shrinking and swelling, so it can offer longevity so long as you’re a little extra careful around it.

-Many homeowners opt for cherry wood because of its rich colour palate that ranges from deep red to reddish brown.
+Many homeowners opt for cherry wood because of its rich colour palette that ranges from deep red to reddish-brown.
 Over time the colours can darken, which may be a pro or a con, depending on your eye for design.

 All that aesthetic character doesn’t come cheap, however.
 The price tag attached to cherry wood may deter some homeowners from using it as their cabinet wood of choice.